ahmadalwy3/ahmadalwy3/Element-picker.md

 There may be many different reasons for this.

+- If this is a network filter you may need to bypass the browser cache when you reload the page -- hold down the <Shift> key when you click the reload button.
 - The URL or selector for the blocked element has variable part(s) in it, which changes each time a page is loaded.
-    - If this is a network filter, you will have to manually edit the filter to make use of wildcards for the parts of the URL which are variable.
+    - If this is a network filter you may need to manually edit the filter to make use of wildcards for the parts of the URL which are variable.
     - If this is a cosmetic filter, you may have to manually craft a better [CSS selector](https://www.w3.org/TR/selectors/#overview).
 Sometimes this requires observing the surrounding DOM data.
 - Cosmetic filtering is disabled for the site, or globally.
 There are many ways to disable cosmetic filtering:
     - The [per-site cosmetic filtering switch](https://github.com/gorhill/uBlock/wiki/Per-site-switches#no-cosmetic-filtering).